 - You’ve dealt with clients who were absolutely certain they could do your job better than you could.
 Ironically, they still sought you out, but they were very kind to demand absurd changes and correct you constantly...on your work and on your time.
 No extra money for the trouble, of course.

 If you’ve been through one or, God forbid, ALL of the situations described above, don’t go crazy.
-Whether you’re a fine connoisseur of all things writing or if you’re only now discovering the industry and constantly check out professional platforms in search of content writer, copywriter or freelance writer jobs in Romania or abroad, no one is 100% sheltered from such unpleasant incidents.
+Whether you’re a fine connoisseur of all things writing or if you’re only now discovering the industry and constantly skimming through professional platforms in search of content writer, copywriter or freelance writer jobs in Romania or abroad, no one is 100% sheltered from such unpleasant incidents.

 Here’s what to be on the lookout for next time to stop wasting precious energy and money.
 I will share my experience of over 2 years of freelance writing and dealing with various scenarios.
 Hope it’ll help you....